jmgirard/jmgirard/README.md

 - [tidymedia][tidymedia] - This is an experimental R package for working with audio, video, and image files.
 - [profiles][profiles] - This is an experimental R package for managing multiple RStudio config profiles (and comes with RStudio addins).

-## :school: Methodological Trainings:
-- [R for Social Scientists][r4ss] - This is a three day workshop introducing R, tidyverse, and easystats.
-- [Machine Learning in R with tidymodels][tidymodels] - This is a three-hour workshop introducing machine learning and tidymodels.
-- [Applied Machine Learning in R][appliedml] - This is a four day workshop introducing machine learning and tidymodels.

 ## :memo: Blog Posts

 <!-- BLOG-POST-LIST:START -->